hellofresh/kangal/docs/troubleshooting.md

 - Check if Kangal Proxy and Controller pods are up and running
 - Check logs of Kangal Proxy and Kangal Controller

+## Load test killed or interrupted during execution
+Kangal backends usually run their load tests using Kubernetes Jobs.
+Jobs will spawn Pods, to perform the workload until:

+- The expected number of completions (usually the same as distributed pods spec);
+- The backoff limit is reached (subject to backends that can recover from failures);

+The Pods created by Jobs are ephemeral resources subject to the lifecycle of the Node they were scheduled.
+Which means they won't survive an eviction in case of lack of resources or Node maintenance.

+In case a load test was interrupted, and the backend can't recover from a failure, you should run a new test.

 ## Problems with a specific load test
 You can make basic troubleshooting using Kangal API endpoints or either exploring load test Pods if is the case of your backend.